 This work will be included in the Supplement of the Catalogue Raisonné de l'oeuvre peint et gravé d'Henri Le Sidaner being prepared by Yann Farinaux-Le Sidaner.

 Port-Louis 1962 - Paris 1939

 After spending the first years of his life in the Antilles, Henri Le Sidaner moved to France with his family in 1872.
-He started studying art in 1877 with the painter Alexandre Desmit in Dunkirk and in 1882 he entered the studio of Alexandre Cabanel at the School of Fine Arts in Paris.
+He started studying art in 1877 with the painter Alexandre Desmit in Dunkirk.
+In 1882 he entered Alexandre Cabanel's studio at the School of Fine Arts in Paris.

 From 1882 to 1893, Le Sidaner went to Etaples of which the costal landscape provided him various themes for his works made in open air.